-Ethanol is much cleaner burning than petrol, So naturally it must have much lower exhaust emissions.
-Ethanol resists pinking and knock much better than petrol so it can run in engines of higher compression, So if the engine can be of higher compression it must be more efficient because efficiency and compression go together.
-This engine will do better mileage than any Flex-fuel engine, but I’ve re-built the Essex engine to prove it will do better mileage than any any dedicated petrol engine too.
+Ethanol is much cleaner burning than petrol, just burn some and see.
+So it stands to reason it must have much lower exhaust emissions.
+Ethanol has a higher octane than pump petrol too and so resists pinking and knock much better than petrol.
+If you build an engine with high static compression you have to choose a fuel that can accommodate it.
+Then that engine will be more efficient than any petrol engine, simply because it’s higher compression.
+Then IF it’s of comparable swept volume it should output more energy.
 The British V6 Essex engine is not a modern engine, it’s V6 OHV push-rod with a single cam far from the bleeding edge of engine design, chosen for that reason that’s the point.
-It’s all about the fuel.
+You’d think no one could think it was anything but the fuel and the compression it’s under.
 Petrol could of course be made high enough octane with additives, but that would make it much more expensive.

 All modern S.I. engines start with settings remembered in the ECU, settings to start the engine easily.
 Immediately it fires it continues running with feedback from the sensors.
 That's why you can just put ethanol in a petrol engine with an ECU and the engine will start it'll tick-over, but not much else.
 The ECU has 'roms and they contain settings for acceleration and powering uphill, so a re-map or a 'Flash' is essential, the first Analogue ECU's did turn out to be FLEX-fuel.
 That firmware was suppressed perhaps by the oil companies, naturally they wouldn't want every car to be flex, though distributor equipped cars do advance better, ECU's do accommodate for wear in the moving parts, but they're actually programmed to keep the engine in the most economical and powerful state of tune if the emissions are low enough to pass the agreed deal.
 Unfortunately some cars using 100% petrol wouldn't pass.
 What I'd like is that if all cars would be able to use ethanol, petrol or actually any proportion of each so the driver could actually fill up with whatever was handiest, but that's a problem because ethanol and petrol have so different optimal compressions.
 At the moment the only way to optimise an engine for both ethanol and gasoline is to have some sort of compressor or 'charger fitted.